videosdk-live/videosdk-rtc-react-sdk-example/README.md

 **6. PlayerViewer**

-- `interactive-live-streaming/components/hlsViewContainer/PlayerViewer.js` - It contains the `Lottie` and `video`.

-  - When host does not start live streaming untill then viewer will see lottie. when host start the live streaming viewer will be able to see live streaming.
+- `interactive-live-streaming/components/hlsViewContainer/PlayerViewer.js` - Untill host does not start live streaming viewer will see `Lottie`.
+When host start the live streaming, viewer will be able to see the live streaming.

 <p align="center">
 <img width="600" height="338" src="public/player_view.gif"/>